traja-team/traja/paper/paper.md

 ## Resampling and Rediscretizing
 Trajectories can be resampled by time or rediscretized by an arbitrary step length.
 This can be useful for aligning trajectories from various data sources and sampling rates or reducing the number of data points to improve computational efficiency.
 Care must be taken to select a time interval which maintains information on the significant behavior.
 If the minimal time interval observed is selected for the points, calculations will be computationally intractable for some systems.
 If too large of an interval is selected, we will fail to capture changes relevant to the target behavior in the data.

-Resampling by time is performed with `resample_time`.
-Rediscretizing by step length is performed with `rediscretize` (Figure [3](#fig:step){reference-type="ref" reference="fig:step"}).
+Resampling by time is performed with `resample_time` (Figure [4](#fig:sample){reference-type="ref" reference="fig:sample"}).
+Rediscretizing by step length is performed with `rediscretize`.

-![Resampling x and y values over time by step length is performed with `rediscretize()`.[]{label="fig:step"}](./images/sample_rate.png){#fig:step width=80%}
+![Resampling trajectories by different time scales is performed with `resample_time`.[]{label="fig:sample"}](./images/sample_rate.png){#fig:step width=80%}

-For example, Fortasyn dataset [@shenk_automated_2020] which is demonstrated in this paper was sampled at 4 Hz and converted to single-precision floating point data.
+For example, the Fortasyn dataset [@shenk_automated_2020] demonstrated in this paper was sampled at 4 Hz and converted to single-precision floating point data.
 Pandas dataframes store this data in 4 bytes, thus there are approximately 4.15 MB[^6] bytes required to store data for x and y dimensions plus an index reference for a single day.
-In the case of [@shenk_automated_2020] were 24 mice observed over 35 days.
-This translates to 3.4 GB ($10^9$) to 29 TB ($10^{12}$) of storage capacity respectively, for the uncompressed datasets prior to feature engineering.
+In the case of [@shenk_automated_2020], 24 mice were observed over 35 days.
+This translates to 3.4 GB ($10^9$) of storage capacity for the uncompressed datasets prior to feature engineering.
 Thus resampling can be a useful way to reduce the memory footprint for memory constrained processes that have to fit into a standard laptop with 8 GB memory space.
-A demonstration of how resampling can reduce precision but still be useful for trajectory data analysis is provided in Figure [3](#fig:step){reference-type="ref" reference="fig:step"}, applied to a sample from the Fortasyn experiment [@shenk_automated_2020].
-For identifying broad effects such as cage crossings, for example, data can be downsampled to a lower frequency such as 0.1 Hz, reducing the memory footprint by a factor of 40 (4 Hz/0.1 Hz) and providing significant speedups for processing.
+A demonstration of how reduction in precision for trajectory data analysis is provided in Figure [4](#fig:step){reference-type="ref" reference="fig:step"}, as applied to a sample from the Fortasyn experiment [@shenk_automated_2020].
+Broad effects such as cage crossings, for example, can still be identified while downsampling data to a lower frequency, such as 0.1 Hz, reducing the memory footprint by a factor of 40 (4 Hz/0.1 Hz) and providing significant speedups for processing.

 ## Movement Analysis
 Traja includes traditional as well as advanced methods for trajectory analysis.